Thai Coconut Shrimp Soup is a gorgeous, healthy, flavor packed soup recipe that will make your tastebuds tingle!

 When I say “healthy food that tastes good”, I’m not talking about plain chicken breasts, baked white fish, nor boring salads.
 I’m talking vibrant, flavor packed meals like Thai Coconut Shrimp Soup.
-This healthy, vegetable packed soup makes eating healthy actually enjoyable – I licked my bowl clean!
+This healthy, vegetable packed soup makes eating healthy actually enjoyable – I lick my bowl clean!

-Coconut milk, garlic, ginger, red curry paste, lime juice, and fresh cilantro pack each spoonful of Thai Coconut Shrimp Soup with flavor.
+Coconut milk, garlic, ginger, red curry paste, lime juice, and fresh cilantro pack each spoonful of this healthy shrimp soup with flavor.
 It is so mouthwatering!
 Yes – a mouthwatering soup!!
 Plus it’s full of spinach and mushrooms so each bowl is incredibly wholesome.
-I scoop my coconut shrimp soup over cooked white rice, but you could just as easily serve it over steamed cauliflower rice to up the veggie ante.

-In the meantime, fire up the stove and let’s get this soup simmering!
+Fire up the stove and let’s get this soup simmering!

 Start by sauting chopped shallots or onion with pressed or minced garlic and ginger in a large soup pot until fragrant.
 Some of the ginger will want to stick to the bottom of the pot, and that’s ok.
 We’ll scrape it up in a bit!